joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **IPoverInput**

-This normalises IP files to an appropriate input to calculate enrichment for each window over the chromosome.
+This normalises IP tables to an appropriate input to calculate enrichment for each window over the chromosome.

 ```{IPoverInput}
 IPoverInput <- function(IP, input){